 If you are wondering whether you might be suffering from polycystic ovary syndrome (PCOS), why not take our little self-test and see if you can recognise the typical signs of PCOS in yourself.

 Polycystic ovary syndrome (PCOS)

-Polycystic ovarian syndrome, or PCOS, is a condition in which a woman’s hormones are utterly out of balance.
-This can lead to the occurrence of the eponymous ovarian cysts and can cause problems with a woman’s menstrual cycle, fertility, metabolic function, and appearance.
+Polycystic ovary syndrome, or PCOS for short, is a condition in which a woman’s hormone levels are completely out of balance.
+This can lead to the formation of the cysts in the ovaries that give the condition its name, but also manifests itself in disorders of the menstrual cycle, fertility, metabolism and external appearance.

-The problem: even though PCOS affects about 1 in 10 women of childbearing age, experts believe that more than half of women with polycystic ovary syndrome don’t even realize they have it!
+PCOS affects around 1 in 10 women of childbearing age, but experts believe that almost half of all women with polycystic ovary syndrome are completely unaware of their condition.

 You’ve skipped a period or two (and know you’re not pregnant):

 although some women with PCOS have regular periods, PCOS is associated with high levels of androgens and altered LH/FSH ratio, disrupting the monthly cycle of ovulation and menstruation.
 Elevated insulin levels due to insulin resistance are present in about 40 % of patients too, further contributing to hormonal dysbalance.
 If you have PCOS, your periods may thus be irregular or stop altogether.
-An “irregular” period is defined as either eight or less menstrual cycles per year, or menstrual cycles longer than 35 days.
-Some women with PCOS also experience heavier or lighter bleeding during their menstrual cycle.
+Doctors refer to an “irregular” period as either eight or less menstrual cycles per year, or menstrual cycles longer than 35 days.
+Some women with PCOS also experience heavier or lighter bleeding than usual during their menstrual cycle.

 You gain weight and don’t know why: